 Proper Integration Of The Traeger StayDry Pellet Bins

-As pellets can go bad if exposed to moisture or high humidity, proper pellet storage is very important, but its usually been treated as an after thought by pellet grill manufacturers.
+As pellets can go bad if exposed to moisture or high humidity, proper pellet storage is very important, but its usually been treated as an afterthought by pellet grill manufacturers.

-Persoanlly, this has always driven me nuts, as pellet density is so crucial to the efficient operation of a pellet grill/smoker.
+Personally, this has always driven me nuts, as pellet density is so crucial to the efficient operation of a pellet grill/smoker.

-Traeger has been selling their plastic StayDry pellet bins, but empting pellets from their existing Pro Series or Ironwood/Gen 1 Timberline models into those bins was not easy.
+Traeger has been selling their plastic StayDry pellet bins, but emptying pellets from their existing Pro Series or Ironwood/Gen 1 Timberline models into those bins was not easy.

-The Gen 2 Timberline models have been designed so the StayDry pellet bins can be slid on rails under the hopper and the pellet dump chute directs the pellets into the pellet bin without the user having to hold the bin at the same time.
+The Gen 2 Timberline models have been designed so the StayDry pellet bins can be slid on rails under the hopper, and the pellet dump chute directs the pellets into the pellet bin without the user having to hold the bin at the same time.

-But as I stated in my article on those pellet grills, it was only a matter a time before other brands implemented this pellet storage design, and everyone from manufactures to users is all the better for it.
+But as I stated in my article on those pellet grills, it was only a matter of time before other brands implemented this pellet storage design, and everyone from manufacturers to users is all the better for it.

 Designed For Easy Outdoor Kitchen Integration

-As the Timberline is Traeger’s top of the line range with a price to match, its pretty obvious that anyone looking to spend over $3K on a grill is also the sort of person that is at least considering a dedicated outdoor kitchen setup.
+As the Timberline is Traeger’s top-of-the-line range with a price to match, its pretty obvious that anyone looking to spend over $3K on a grill is also the sort of person that is at least considering a dedicated outdoor kitchen setup.

-The Gen 1 Timberline models due to their support leg design were not really suited to be easily integrated into an outdoor kitchen setup.
+The Gen 1 Timberline models, due to their support leg design, were not really suited to be easily integrated into an outdoor kitchen setup.

 What you should notice from the video above is that Traeger has designed the side shelf with the induction cooktop on Gen 2 Timberline models to be removable.

 The Timberline Gen 2 vs The Competition

-These second generation Timberline models feature similar construction to the first generation.
+These second-generation Timberline models feature similar construction to the first generation.
 With a powered coated steel outer finish and twin-wall insulated stainless steel internal construction.

-While at the $2K price point of the first generation Timberline models that could potentially be justified, I think its a harder sell with these second generation Timberline models when they cost in excess of $3K.
+While at the $2K price point of the first generation Timberline models that could potentially be justified, I think its a harder sell with these second-generation Timberline models when they cost in excess of $3K.

 Granted, there are areas where the Timberline XL is superior to those pellet grills.
 For example, the Cookshack lacks a PID temperature controller or WiFi integration.

-Well, I’m writing this article just a few weeks after the reveal and I don’t have any customer review videos I can reference, I’m purely going off the specs and price points of these new Timberline models.
+Well, I’m writing this article just a few weeks after the reveal, and I don’t have any customer review videos I can reference.
+I’m purely going off the specs and price points of these new Timberline models.

-I’m also a fan of the induction hob, I think its a great way to address the high heat searing limitations that Traeger’s have traditionally struggled with while avoid the potential safety implications of direct-flame access on the grill.
+I’m also a fan of the induction hob.
+I think its a great way to address the high heat searing limitations that Traeger’s have traditionally struggled with while avoiding the potential safety implications of direct-flame access on the grill.